 f) audio or video recordings that user decides to save and share (generated while following the courses)

-g) information about participation rate, progress, scores such as (i) answers given (ii) time spent (iii) feedback from and to other participants (iv) feedback and assessment scores from or to coaching
+g) information about participation rate, progress, scores such as (i) answers given (ii) feedback from and to other participants (iii) feedback and assessment scores from or to coaching

 Who owns the data?

 The Client is owner of the data and ultimately responsible.
 TrainTool is only processor of the data and will act accordingly.

 All data is stored in the Netherlands, in datacenters located in Amsterdam (EUNetworks and Amsterdam Data Tower)

 What is the backup cycle (retention, maximum loss of data)?

 TrainTool has daily backups and keeps daily backups for 30 days.

 What procedures exist for deletion of data?